By providing impactful videos, Truefaux is dedicated in supporting people and organizations that make positive social and cultural change.

 Producer | Filmmaker

 Hannah has held numerous roles in the arts community from workshop facilitator to festival director.
-Hannah is currently in production for Dementia, Dad and Me, a personal film which “follows Dad and me as we find new ways to connect, and to navigate the delicate transition of our roles from father–daughter to caregiver and cared for.”
+Hannah recently completed Dementia, Dad and Me, a personal film which “follows Dad and me as we find new ways to connect, and to navigate the delicate transition of our roles from father–daughter to caregiver and cared for.”

 "I can't believe how perfect the result was.
 We were juggling a lot of things, and to have Truefaux step in and just make this happen was a godsend.”